AdrianSzymczyk/Internship_assignment/README.md

 you have to install plugins required to proper operation.
 After that you have to simply run this command:<br>
 **python run.py<br>**

 The next step is to run the POSTMAN and import the collection of the requests *(REST_API.postman_collection)*.
-After this step you can test created breakpoints and see the results.
+After this step you can test created endpoint and see the results.